ropali/dockyard/README.md

 ## Usage

 Dockyard is designed to be simple and intuitive.
 Once installed, launch the application and start managing your Docker containers, volumes, and networks.

+### Docker Compose Support

+Dockyard automatically detects containers created with Docker Compose and provides enhanced management features:

+- **Project Grouping**: Containers from the same Docker Compose project are grouped together
+- **Service Information**: Each container shows its service name from the docker-compose.yml file
+- **Collapsible Groups**: Click on a project group to expand/collapse and view individual containers
+- **Bulk Operations**: Use the "Compose" button in the top bar to expand/collapse all Docker Compose groups at once
+- **Status Overview**: Each group shows the number of running containers vs total containers

+#### How it Works

+Dockyard identifies Docker Compose containers by looking for the `com.docker.compose.project` label that Docker Compose automatically adds to containers.
+This allows for:

+- Automatic project detection without manual configuration
+- Support for multiple Docker Compose projects
+- Proper service name display using the `com.docker.compose.service` label